-Since 1995, as part of our commitment to the people of the Brazos Valley, and our belief in the value of education, CHI St. Joseph Health continues to offer American Heart Association CPR Classes & First Aid Training.
+Since 1995, as part of our commitment to the people of the Brazos Valley, and our belief in the value of education, CHI St. Joseph Health continues to offer American Heart Association CPR Classes and First Aid Training.
 Course descriptions and scheduling information is listed below.

-Heartsaver® Pediatric First Aid CPR AED Blended Learning Course is designed to teach students the cognitive information needed to respond to and manage illnesses and injuries in a child or infant in the first few minutes until professional help arrives.
-This course is a combination of eLearning, in which a student completes part of the course in a self-directed manner, followed by a hands-on session with an instructor.
+Heartsaver® Pediatric First Aid CPR AED teaches students to respond to and manage illnesses and injuries in a child or infant in the first few minutes until professional help arrives.
+Child and infant CPR, AED use, how to relieve choking in a child or infant , and first aid skills are taught in this class.
+Audience: child care workers, teachers, foster care workers, camp counselors, youth organizations, coaches for children's sports organizations, others responsible for children including parents, grandparents, babysitters, and guardians.
 This course is designed to meet the regulatory requirements for child care workers in all 50 U.S. states.

-Important Registration Information
+Important Registration Information:

 Advance registration and payment is required for all CPR and First Aid certification courses.
-Call Healthy Communities at 979.731.1231 to register and pay for your course(s).
+Please call Healthy Communities at 979.731.1231 with questions, to register, and pay for your course by phone.

-CHI St. Joseph Health Medical Office Building
+CHI St. Joseph Health Medical Office Building in Bryan

-2700 East 29th St, Bryan, TX 77802, Suite 140 Classroom
+2700 East 29th Street, Suite 140 Classroom